MasumRaza1/Deep-Dive-in-C-/9. Pointer/readme.md

 - Code cannot access heap memory
 - Pointer indirectaly access heap memory,
 - To access file in pc, internet, printer, keybord etc.

+## Features of Pointers

+- Pointers save memory space.
+- Execution time with pointers is faster because data are manipulated with the address, that is, direct access to memory location.
+- Memory is accessed efficiently with the pointers.
+The pointer assigns and releases the memory as well.
+Hence it can be said the Memory of pointers is dynamically allocated.
+- Pointers are used with data structures.
+They are useful for representing two-dimensional and multi-dimensional arrays.
+- An array, of any type can be accessed with the help of pointers, without considering its subscript range.
+- Pointers are used for file handling.
+- Pointers are used to allocate memory dynamically.
+- In C++, a pointer declared to a base class could access the object of a derived class.
+However, a pointer to a derived class cannot access the object of a base class.